thomasWeise/moptipy/README.md

 ### 5.1.
 Log Files

-The philosophy of our log files are:
+The philosophy of our log files is:

 1. One log file per algorithm run.
    We always store each run of an algorithm into a single, separate file.